Opioid Use Disorder Treatment At Spring Hill

 • fentanyl: Abstral, Actiq, Duragesic, Fentora, Onsolis, Sublimaze

-• hydrocodone: Hysingla, Zohydro ER
+• hydrocodone: Hysingla ER, Zohydro ER

 • hydromorphone/dihydromorphinone: Dilaudid